donbr/advanced-rag/concepts.md

 ## 1. Retrieval Augmented Generation (RAG)

 **What is it?**
 Retrieval Augmented Generation (RAG) is a technique that enhances the capabilities of Large Language Models (LLMs) by connecting them to external knowledge sources.
 Instead of solely relying on the vast but static information learned during its training, an LLM coupled with RAG can access and utilize specific, up-to-date, or proprietary information to generate more accurate, relevant, and context-aware responses.
+As of 2025, RAG has evolved to include multimodal capabilities, enabling systems to retrieve and process not just text, but also images, videos, and structured data.

 **Simplified Flow:**
 1.  **User Question:** The user asks a question.
-2.  **Retrieval:** A "Retriever" component searches a specified knowledge base (e.g., a collection of documents) for information relevant to the question.
+2.  **Retrieval:** A "Retriever" component searches a specified knowledge base (e.g., a collection of documents, images, or structured data) for information relevant to the question.
 3.  **Augmentation:** The retrieved information (context) is combined with the original user question.
 4.  **Generation:** This combined input (question + context) is fed to an LLM.
 5.  **Answer:** The LLM generates an answer based on both the question and the provided context.